 A hernia occurs when part of the intestine protrudes out of the abdominal wall.
 Hernias can cause constipation, and therefore stomach rumbles.
 In addition, other symptoms may arise, such as pain, swelling, redness, nausea, and vomiting.

-What to do: If you detect a hernia, you should see a surgeon immediately for assessment.
+How to stop it: If you detect a hernia, you should see a surgeon immediately for assessment.
 Depending on the severity, surgery will be considered.
 Surgical intervention can prevent further complications, such as strangulation of an abdominal organ (which leads to a decrease in blood flow in the location and, consequently, necrosis).

 7. Food intolerance